 How To Maximize Bodyweight Training For Your Goals

-Using your own bodyweight is a great tool to have as a mama because it allows you to literally, workout anywhere.
+The ability to use bodyweight exercises (check out some of my favorites!) is a great tool to have as a mama because it allows you to literally, workout anywhere.
 But you need to maximize the way you train and make it specific to your goals.

 And some of us may think that there’s “only so much you can do” with bodyweight, I beg to differ.
 I mean, have you seen the crazy calisthenics videos?
 Unless you’re close to that level there’s plenty you can still do!